Vibrational ladder-descending photostabilization of a weakly bound molecule: Quantum optimal control with a genetic algorithm: Introduction

 In all these association methods the molecules are typically left in a distribution of rovibrational levels of the ground and/or an excited electronic state.
 Hence, to achieve cooling, control schemes must be applied for the subsequent stabilization into low-lying rovibrational levels of the ground electronic state, including the absolute ground state.
 For the situation where the molecules are left in high- or intermediate-lying levels of the ground electronic state, and if they are polar, controlled stabilization schemes within the same electronic state have been devised \cite{Marquetand2007,Ndong2010,deLima2015,Niu2018,Devolder2021}.
-Of particular interest for this paper are those that entail a consecutive descend across the ladder of vibrational levels, using a single chirped laser pulse.
+Of particular interest for this paper are those that entail a consecutive descent across the ladder of vibrational levels, using a single chirped laser pulse.
 For example, Marquetand and Engel employed local control theory to achieve one-step PA together with some stabilization during H+F and H+I collisions \cite{Marquetand2007}, and Devolder \emph{et al.} applied a quantum optimal control (QOC) method for the stabilization of a RbSr molecule formed previously via one-step PA \cite{Devolder2021}.
-However, the resulting optimal pulse has a complicated structure, making it difficult to achieve experimentally.
+However, the resulting optimal pulse has a complicated structure, making it very difficult to achieve experimentally.
 Regardless of whether the molecules are left in the ground or an excited electronic state, it has been demonstrated that pump-dump \cite{Sage2005,Guerrero2018} and STIRAP \cite{Aikawa2010,Borsalino2014,Devolder2021} methodologies can achieve stabilization.
-Nevertheless, the involvement of intermediate excited electronic states can introduce complications, like fast spontaneous decay, internal conversions and intersystem crossings.
-Moreover, in these two schemes it may happen that the initial bound level has relatively small Franck-Condon factors for the transitions to the vibrational levels of the intermediate excited electronic states \cite{Guerrero2018}.
-Therefore, in this situation it is convenient to introduce a prior step to drive the molecules to the lower-lying levels with the highest Franck-Condon factors.
+Nevertheless, both methodologies involve intermediate excited electronic states, which can introduce complications, like internal conversions, intersystem crossings, and fast radiative decay into other electronic states.
+In addition, it may be the case that the populated bound levels of the initial electronic state have relatively small Franck-Condon factors for the transitions to the vibrational levels of the intermediate excited electronic states \cite{Guerrero2018}.
+In this situation, it would be convenient to introduce a prior step to drive the molecules to the levels of the initial electronic state with the highest Franck-Condon factors.